ericaugusto-git/discord-clone/README.md

 - **🛠️ Member Management**
   - Manage members with options to kick, change roles (Guest/Moderator), and more.

-- **🔗 Invitation System**
-  - Generate unique invite links and manage server invitations efficiently.

-### ✨ Changes and new Features after the course
+### ✨ Changes and new Features

 - **💅 Brand new UI**
   - Aesthetically pleasing UI built with TailwindCSS and Figma [(click here to see the design)](https://www.figma.com/design/mW7pmuDuwELvesOq759VIC/Discourse?node-id=0-1&t=tAIdE2khFXYmdgcG-1).

+- **🌗 Light / Dark Mode**
+  - Support for both light and dark themes with [TailwindCSS](https://tailwindcss.com)

+- **📱 Fully Responsive**
+  - The new design is fully responsive with optimized mobile UI.

 - **🌐 Internationalization (i18n)**
   - Translations for both pt-BR and EN

-- **📱 Fully Responsive**
-  - The new design is fully responsive with optimized mobile UI.

 - **🗄️ New MySql server**
   - Because of the end of Planetscale's hobby free "forever" plan, I'm now hosting the MySql database on [Aiven](https://aiven.io)

 - **👋 Welcome Page**
-  - Initial page with an invitation to join a general server or create a new one.
+  - Initial page with CTA to invite friends to chat or create a server.

-- **🖼️ Profile Personalization**
-  - Users can now personalize their profiles with a "Status" and an "About Me" section to express themselves.

-- **🤝 Friend System**
-  - Added the ability to add and manage friends.

-- **📝 Channel Descriptions**
-  - Channels can now have custom descriptions, providing more context and information about each channels purpose.

 - **✉️ 1:1 Directs**
-  - Direct messaging and 1:1 video calls.
+  - Direct messaging and 1:1 video and audio calls.

+- **🔗 Invitation System**
+  - Generate unique invite links for servers and direct messages.